gisquick/gisquick-doc/user-manual/user-interface.rst

    Content tabs.

-``Base Layers`` tab allows switching base layers in map canvas.
-The list of base layers is defined by publication process as described in :ref:`Traditional publishing <publication-base-layers>` section.
+``Base Layers`` tab allows switching base layers in the map canvas.
+The list of base layers is defined by the publication process as described in :ref:`Traditional publishing <publication-base-layers>` section.

 .. thumbnail:: ../img/ui-base-layers.png